HOW TO FIX POOR POSTURE

-Correct posture is beneficial to your overall health and wellbeing as it improves muscle and joint function.
-You can improve neck and back pain, boost your energy levels, and reduces your risk of injuring yourself.
-Plus, standing up straight with your shoulders back and your head held high feels fantastic!
+Correct posture is beneficial to your overall health and wellbeing, as it improves muscle and joint function.
+You can further improve neck and back pain, boost your energy levels, and reduce your risk of injuring yourself by optimizing your body alignment.
+Plus, standing up straight with your shoulders scooped and your head held high feels fantastic!

 As many people lead mostly sedentary lifestyles, postural issues have started to hit us hard.
 According to the National Institutes of Health, close to 80% of Americans will suffer from some type of postural issue in their lifetime.
 Fortunately, you can fix your posture and teach yourself healthy lifestyle choices to avoid posture issues.

 One of our favorite tips here at MoveU is to learn how to sleep more aligned.
-You can injure yourself while asleep!
+You can do some damage while you sleep if you sleep all crazy on your stomach or dump weight into your bottom shoulder on your side!
 Learning how to place your pillows and which positions are better for your health is very beneficial.
 If you sleep on your back, remember to put a thin pillow under your head and knees.
-If you sleep on your side, place a pillow under your head, behind your and in front of you to hold onto.
-If you sleep in your stomach, place a pillow under your pelvis and under your head (make sure it’s thin).
+If you sleep on your side, place a pillow under your head, behind your back and in front of you to hold onto.
+If you must sleep on your stomach (our least favorite choice), place a pillow under your pelvis and under your head and turn your head throughout the night.

 Poor posture might look like one of the following examples: